 Attenuation by aircraft fuselage

-The aircraft attenuation is a very important factor when considering how the emission limits outside aircraft should relate to the actual parameters of the Airborne GSM system equipment installed onboard an aircraft (notably output power for the NCU/aircraft-BTS and their antenna type and radiation characteristics).
+The aircraft attenuation is a very important factor when considering how the emission limits outside aircraft should relate to the actual parameters of the MCA system equipment installed onboard an aircraft (notably output power for the NCU/aircraft-BTS and their antenna type and radiation characteristics).
 However this factor is highly dependent on the individual aircraft features such as its size, fuselage construction and material, number of windows, etc. Therefore it is impractical to find a single precise relationship (analytical or empirical formula), which would be applicable to all aircraft makes/types.

-It is envisaged that the manufacturers/operators will be able to evaluate with a reasonable degree of precision the fuselage attenuation of each particular aircraft type where the Airborne GSM system is intended to be used and thus would be able to relate the emissions limits outside aircraft with the equipment parameters and emission limits inside that particular aircraft.
+It is envisaged that the manufacturers/operators will be able to evaluate with a reasonable degree of precision the fuselage attenuation of each particular aircraft type where the MCA system is intended to be used and thus would be able to relate the emissions limits outside aircraft with the equipment parameters and emission limits inside that particular aircraft.

 Elevation angle at ground victim receiver

-The studies described in ECC Report 93 demonstrate that the limits for maximum radiation from Airborne GSM system in order to protect ground networks would depend on the elevation angle at which the ground victim receiver sees the interfering aircraft.
+The studies described in ECC Reports 93 and 187 demonstrate that the limits for maximum radiation from MCA system in order to protect ground networks would depend on the elevation angle at which the ground victim receiver sees the interfering aircraft.
 This is due to the fact that for a given height, two factors vary inversely with the elevation angle to the aircraft: the lower the elevation angle, the higher the distance to the aircraft and the larger the free space path loss; but

 the lower the elevation angle, the higher the victim receiver antenna gain of the ground BTS.